Novelists, American -- 20th century -- Archives.

 Found in 2 Collections and/or Records:

-Overview Thomas Stearns Eliot (1888-1965), a poet, critic, editor, and playwright, was born in St. Louis, Missouri.
+Abstract Thomas Stearns Eliot (1888-1965), a poet, critic, editor, and playwright, was born in St. Louis, Missouri.
 He received a B. A. in 1909 and an M. A. in 1910 from Harvard, where he also pursued a doctoral degree in philosophy.
 In 1915, he married Vivienne (Vivien) Haigh-Wood.
 He was literary editor of the avant-garde magazine The Egoist.
-In the Spring 1917, he published his first book of poetry, Prufrock and Other Observations....
+In the Spring 1917, he published his first book of poetry, Prufrock and Other...

 Abstract Glenway Wescott (1901-1987) was the author of novels, poetry, short stories, and essays.
 He met Katherine Anne Porter in Paris in the 1930s, and they remained friends for many years.
 Wescott's papers include several versions of the manuscript for a never-completed edition of some of Porter's letters.
 The book was titled Letters to a Circle of Friends 1933-1962: Thirty Years of Friendship and was to include correspondence from Porter, Wescott, Monroe Wheeler,...